 Pre-Purchase Inspection

-A pre-purchase inspection is the most expensive RV inspection option.
+A pre-purchase inspection is the most expensive option for an RV inspection.
 This is because you’ll want to go over the entire RV to be sure you know what you’re getting, and that nothing is broken or missing.
-You can choose to inspect just the mechanics of your RV, or you can have a full interior and exterior inspection.
+You can choose to inspect only the mechanics of your RV, or have a full interior and exterior inspection.

 An RV inspector should check the following: